rchaser53/awesome-prettier-loader/README.md

 ## how to use

-this is a beta package, so i didn't test sufficiently for webpack 2 and 3.
-(not support for webpack 1).
+the awesome-prettier-loader supports webpack 2-4. (not support for webpack 1). issue and PR welcome.
-if you have the problem, please make the issue.

 ```
 // webpack.config.js example